Siilsy/Checkers/README.md

 It was coded on a Numworks calculator in Micropython.

 ## 🛠️ Details
 You can change the duration of the timer by yourself by modifying the code.
-It's at the line 351, you just have to change the value which is currently 600 seconds to let 10 minutes at each players.
+It's at the line 352, you just have to change the value which is currently 600 seconds to let 10 minutes at each players.
 Don't forget to convert it in seconds !

 You can also change the number of square on the board.
-You have to change the value at the line number ..
+You have to change the value at the line number 10.
+The more common checkers game is on a 10 x 10 board but now you can play on a 8 x 8 board or whatever you want so enjoy !

 Unfortunately, it's in French, but there are not so many text so it won't be hard to understand.